COMMUNITY PROJECTS

 Facilitators: Desiree Alexandre & Shelly Gray (Tinker Designs)

-Photographers: Myles Ray, Sue Hill.
+Photographers: Myles Ray, Ursula Christel, Sue Hill.

 Two 10m x 1m strips of recycled sheeting had been sewn together and lighty spraypainted, then used as the substrate to stencil, sketch and scribble on.

-The 'Waterfall' installation was based on the Mahurangi River theme.
+The 'Waterfall installation' was based on the Mahurangi River theme.

-Installed outdoors in Baxter Street Atrium, Warkworth, Sat 13 Dec
+Installed outdoors in Baxter Street Atrium, Warkworth - Sat 13 Dec

-Interactive Street Art Project @ Creative Convergence 2024
+Interactive Street Art Project - Creative Convergence 2024

 A RICI Inclusive Arts Initiative, Warkworth: 5th Dec